 More elements involved that can go wrong: You need to connect your MIDI controller to your computer and the computer to an audio interface.
 Then, connect the audio interface to a power amplification system and a pair of speakers or just headphones.
 With more elements involved, the chances of something going wrong are always higher.

 You depend on a computer for sound generation: What happens if the power goes off in the middle of the performance in a live situation and comes back immediately?
 All gear goes on, allowing the rest of the band to continue playing, but you have to wait until the computer reboots.
 Likewise, if the computer system crashes, you’re left with no instrument to play.

 VST programming is not easy: VST programming is not the easiest endeavour in the world.
 Although YouTube and the internet are flooded with tutorials and posts that can help you, you need some computer know-how and experience.

-So, as a conclusion, if you have the ear to feel the difference and the extra funds to make the purchase, you can never go wrong with a hardware synthesizer; they are worth every penny.
+So, in conclusion, if you have the ear to feel the difference and the extra funds to make the purchase, you can never go wrong with a hardware synthesizer; they are worth every penny.

 When buying a synthesizer, it can be challenging to choose the most ideal option within your budget.
 For this reason, I've created My New Microphone's Comprehensive Synthesizer Buyer's Guide.
 Check it out for help choosing the best synth for your applications.